 - PEOPLE, PROJECT AND PROGRAM MANAGEMENT SKILLS – Exemplary people management skills, strategic leadership abilities, and the ability to link the development of people with achievement of organizational outcomes.
 Effective team leadership skills.
 Cross-functional collaborative capacity.
 Ability to either take direction or work independently as the situation requires.
 Strong supervisory skills and proven success supporting staff development and empowerment.
 Demonstrated success organizing, managing and evaluating programs, events, campaigns or productions.

 - STRONG COMMUNICATION SKILLS – Exceptional oral and written communication skills including the demonstrated ability to effectively present information to top management and program staff.
 Professional demeanor and the ability to represent the interests of the agency with community stakeholders.

 - COMPUTER SKILLS – Proficiency with Office 2010 applications including MS Word, Excel, PowerPoint and Outlook.
-Experience with data entry and outcomes management using web-based case management software, such as Apricot of Efforts to Outcomes.
+Experienced with data-base systems.
+Experience with Efforts to Outcomes database is a plus.

 - TRANSPORTATION – Dependable car, valid driver’s license and proof of insurance required.

 - AVAILABILITY for some evening and weekend work and for travel as needed.